 How is Parental Alienation Defined in South Carolina?

 Parental alienation refers to the loss or damage of a relationship between a parent and child.
 This alienation could occur for numerous reasons, such as a parent’s drug use, abuse, divorce, or manipulation by another parent.
-Regardless of the cause, parental alienation implies a serious strain on, or even lack of, relationship between the parent and child, which should be addressed immediately.
+Regardless of the cause, parental alienation implies a serious strain on, or even lack of, the relationship between the parent and child, which should be addressed immediately.

 Although not strictly illegal, unless breaking the terms of a custody agreement, intentional parental alienation involves the actions of one spouse against the other.
 The intent is typically to sever the child’s relationship with the other parent by: